xnnyygn/dynamic-log-level/README.md

 # dynamic log level #

- a simple trick to change log level at runtime
+A simple trick to change log level dynamically at runtime.
+You can copy all the code (only 2 files) into your project to use it.
+Please note the mechanism is designed for log4j 1.x, which is used widely in Java applications.

 ## Usage ##